jshum/blog/_posts/2013-01-29-data-science-job-landscape.md

 [h2be]: http://www.quora.com/Career-Advice/How-do-I-become-a-data-scientist
 [dplay]: http://www.hilarymason.com/blog/getting-started-with-data-science/

 At first I was pretty disappointed but it took me some time to convince myself why this is true.
 I think [a lot][dplay] of people downplay how difficult it is to be a data scientist.
 You need to be well versed in the mathematics.
-This means traditional statistical analysis, machine learning (which some have argued to really be statistics with another name), and numerial methods that need to be used when the dataset is so large that the matrix representing it can't even be stored in memory.
+This means traditional statistical analysis, machine learning (which some have argued to really be statistics with another name), and numerical methods that need to be used when the dataset is so large that the matrix representing it can't even be stored in memory.
 (This [quora answer][h2be] has provided to be invaluable in helping me choose classes.)
 Math is something you need to plonk down in a quiet place and learn.

 [5]: http://www.wired.com/science/discoveries/magazine/16-07/pb_theory